rsignell-usgs/lamprey_pangeo/README.md

 This repository contains the follow files:

 - `README.md`: This file
+- `LICENCE.md`: A USGS standard license in a markdown file.
-- `Example_integrated_data.ipynb`: The example Jupyter Notebook
+- `Example_integrated_data.ipynb`: The example Jupyter Notebook with Python code
+- `Example_integrated_data_R.ipynb`: The example Jupyter Notebook with R code.
+- `environment-lamprey.yml`: A Conda Environment file.

-To use the example, open the example notebook and follow along and run the script.
+To use the examples, open the example notebook and follow along and run the script.
+This example is also setup as a Binder.

 ## Required user skill set

 **Coding:** This example requires the a user to understand how to use Jupyter Notebooks.
 For users who are unfamiliar, many online tutorials exist.

-**Statistics:** This example assumes the user is familiar with basic regression and boxplots.
+**Statistics:** This example assumes the user is familiar with basic regression, liner mixed-effect regressions (lmers), and boxplots.

-## Limitations and questions for Rich Signell

-- `code.usgs.gov` vs `code.chs.usgs.gov`
-- Getting large datasets to cloud? e.g., genomics data
-- R Kernel for Jupyter notebook
-- Can we use our own custom Docker image to run our Jupyter notebook?

 ## Contact